anc15791/ids_system/README.md

   * docker inspect <Commit hash> : View commit of using its hash
 * docker start f357e2faab77 # restart it in the background
 * docker attach f357e2faab77 # reattach the terminal & stdin
+* Cleanup operations: These commands will remove all images and associated volumes.
+Do only if loss of data is okay.
+  * docker volume rm $(docker volume ls -qf dangling=true)
+  * docker system prune -a
 ## How to run

 * ssh sdn-nfv@130.65.157.239